steenk/xml2td/README.md

 ```

+Text that consists only of spaces, tabs and newlines will be suppressed by default.
+To preserve all characters from an xml, run the transformation with a _true_ as the second parameter, `xml2td(xml, true)`.

 ## XML nodes

 The "tdstruct" representation of an XML can map any XML, but it is bad as a structure to work with, there is no keys to access, just nested lists.
 To make it more usable, there is a method to get a "node" out of a "tdstruct".
-THe "node" method is chainable, so it can be used to travers a "tdstruct".
+THe "node" method is chainable, so it can be used to traverse a "tdstruct".

 ```js
 import xml2td, { td2xml, node } from 'xml2td';